AnyaLindstromBattle/Thesis/README.md

 # - ServerSamplingv3.ipynb: Jupyter notebook used for flux sampling
 # - Data from Corinna for constraints
 # - R code for convergence analysis
 # - The biomass composition and component stoichiometry in the biomass equation
+# - rxns added to marchantia model